Get Reliable JSON from LLMs: Structured Output Prompting Guide

 “Maximum 10 items”

 Showing one perfect example before stating rules dramatically improves consistency.
-The model sees the target, then reads the rules that create that target.
+The model sees the target, then reads the rules that explain why it is formatted that way.

 Schema definition